 Tip 3: Sleeping more

-Sleep plays an important part of staying healthy and active.
+Sleep plays an important part in staying healthy and active.
 Without sleep your body and mind function at sub-optimal levels.
 You can suffer from a lack of energy, mental fog, and weight gain.
 By sleeping 7-8 hours per night, you allow your body and mind to refresh and prepare for the next day.
 You’re more likely to exercise and eat healthy when you feel well-rested versus when you’re tired.
 The best way to ensure you’re getting enough sleep is to follow a specific bedtime routine.
-Additionally, going to bed and waking up at the same time each day also helps establish a healthy sleep schedule which sets you up for success each day.
+Additionally, going to bed and waking up at the same time each day also helps establish a healthy sleep schedule that sets you up for success each day.

 Tip 4: Managing stress

 Let’s face it, college is much more stressful than high school.
 Living with greater independence, more difficult classes, and tougher choices brings a new level of stress that makes high school look easy.
 Luckily, there are several healthy strategies you can use to combat the stresses of college life.
 Exercise is a healthy outlet that many students choose to help them cope with stress.
 Exercise has a double benefit because it’s good for you and it helps reduce stress.
 When you get stuck working on a difficult assignment, don’t be afraid to step away and take a break.
 This can help you reframe your thinking and bypass the problems.

 College is a stressful time that provides many obstacles when it comes to staying healthy and active.
 There are a few strategies such as eating right, exercising, sleeping more, and managing stress which can help you deal with college life.
 Using these strategies can help ensure that you are healthy, active, and successful in your college career.

 Schedule a free injury assessment today with a Foothills Sports Medicine Physical Therapy Clinic near you!
 We want to help you Get Your Move Back!